signalfx/serverless-go/gcfwrapper/README.md

 ### Wrapping a function
 The SignalFx Go Google Cloud Function Wrapper wraps the user cloud function.
 Pass the cloud function to `gcfwrapper.NewHandlerWrapper` function to create the wrapper `gcfwrapper.HandlerWrapper`.
-Finally, invoked the wrapped function by calling `Invoke` method of the wrapper.
+Finally, invoke the wrapped function by calling `Invoke` method of the wrapper.
 See the example below.

 ```